AgilRd/Praktik-MCC/prak_mcca/README.md

 # prak_mcca

-A new Flutter project. for complete moblie cloud computing lecture
+A new Flutter project. for complete moblie cloud computing class

 ## Getting Started